backstage/backstage/v2-microsite/blog/2020-06-22-backstage-service-catalog-alpha.md

 This was our pitch for the virtues of a service catalog when we first [announced](https://backstage.io/blog/2020/05/22/phase-2-service-catalog) it as part of Phase 2:

-> With a single catalog, Backstage makes it easy for a team to manage ten services — and makes it possible for your company to manage thousands of them.
+&gt; With a single catalog, Backstage makes it easy for a team to manage ten services — and makes it possible for your company to manage thousands of them.
 Because the system is practically self-organizing, it requires hardly any oversight from a governing or centralized team.
 Developers can get a uniform overview of all their software and related resources (such as server utilisation, data pipelines, pull request status), regardless of how and where they are running, as well as an easy way to onboard and manage those resources.

-> On top of that, we have found that the service catalog is a great way to organise the infrastructure tools you use to manage the software as well.
+&gt; On top of that, we have found that the service catalog is a great way to organise the infrastructure tools you use to manage the software as well.
 This is how Backstage creates one developer portal for all your tools.
 Rather than asking teams to jump between different infrastructure UI’s (and incurring additional cognitive overhead each time they make a context switch), most of these tools can be organised around the entities in the catalog:

 ![img](assets/20-05-20/tabs.png)